Single-Update Mode

 Guidance for Preventing SUM Activation

-To avoid entering single-update mode when changing attribute definitions, the following procedure can be used:
+To avoid entering SUM when changing attribute definitions, use the following procedures:

 1. Create a new attribute (Attribute B) with the same desired attribute definition (including the changes from the origin attribute, Attribute A).